jsmartdev/Leetcode-Problems/Easy/07-reverse-integer.md

 #### ONE

 This is a JavaScript specific solution.
-It is esay to write but slow to run because it generates O(n) space.
+It is easy to write but slow to run because it generates O(n) space.
 This could end up a huge array.

 ```javascript
 /**